rockrep/mini3-todofire/README.md

 That's it!
 If you've had webpack running head over to your browser and load the index.html page.
 You should have a very basic todoapp running with React.

 If this mini project was a little slow for you, good.
 That's the point.
-As mentioned before, the Mini Projects are supposed to be very hand holdy while the actual projects aren't.
+As mentioned before, the Mini Projects are supposed to be very hand-holdy while the actual projects aren't.
 If you're on the opposite end and you're struggling with anything we've covered or talked about, now would be a really good time to flag down a mentor and get some extra help.
 We're here to help you, use us.